tripal/docker-tripal-centos/tripal-v3/README.md

 * Install docker: `sudo yum install -y docker`
 * Start docker engine: `sudo service docker start`
-* Lanuch a tripal site with the *docker-tripal-centos* image
+* Lanuch a tripal site with the *docker-tripal-v3* image

 ```
-docker run -it -p 8080:80 mingchen0919/docker-tripal-centos /bin/bash
+docker run -it -p 8080:80 mingchen0919/docker-tripal-v3 /bin/bash
 ```

 * When the launching process is done, you can go to [http://your.jetstream.image.ip:8080/](http://your.jetstream.image.ip:8080/)